atareao/expulsabot/README.md

 The courtesy_time, is the time `expulsabot` wait until kick a user if not answer.

 The webhook is a the endpoint, you must tell Telegram to point to.
 If your url is `https://expulsabot.tuservidor.com`, and the WEBHOOK is `bfc7dabd-27ef-4f27-9eeb-55726e388335`...
-You must tell Telegram following url `https://expulsabot.tuservidor.com/bfc7dabd-27ef-4f27-9eeb-55726e388335`
+You must tell Telegram following url `https://expulsabot.tuservidor.com/webhook/bfc7dabd-27ef-4f27-9eeb-55726e388335` (remember add `/webhook/` path to url before uuid).

 To get a webhook you can use a [uuid generator](https://www.uuidgenerator.net/)